rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.isPaired"></a>
 ## *isPaired [<sup>method</sup>](#head.Methods)*

 Determines if the device is paired to an SSID.
 A `result` value of `0` indicates that this device has been previously paired (calling `saveSSID` marks this device as paired).
 A nonzero value indicates that the device is not paired.

+### Events

+  No Events.

 ### Parameters